 What do I do if I think it’s injured and how is it diagnosed?

-Regardless of your self diagnosis, close your chalk bag, take off those climbing shoes, and find the nerdy physical therapist that secretly brings an instant ice pack to the crag.
+Regardless of your self-diagnosis, close your chalk bag, take off those climbing shoes, and find the nerdy physical therapist that secretly brings an instant ice pack to the crag.
 I know you were probably looking for that send, but continuing to climb may make the damage worse and keep you off the wall for even longer.

 Once you’re home from the crag, it’s best to call a doctor.
-Seeing a medical practitioner or an orthopedist can help to diagnose if it is a pulley injury, the severity of injury, and how to manage it to get you back to your project.
+Seeing a medical practitioner or an orthopedist can help to diagnose if it is a pulley injury, the severity of the injury, and how to manage it to get you back to your project.
 A partial or complete tear can be identified through medical imaging such as an MRI or diagnostic ultrasound.

 You may get referred to a Physical Therapist (PT), an Occupational Therapist (OT), or a Certified Hand Therapist (CHT, they are a PT or an OT with some extra special training).
 I promise we will do our best to get you to the crag ASAP.